-But instead of going to jail, Arpaio was saved by President Donald Trump who along with pardoning war criminals and financial crimes fraudsters, issued Arpaio a presidential pardon that blocked the punishment he deserved.
+But instead of going to jail, Arpaio was saved by then-President Donald Trump who along with pardoning war criminals and financial crimes fraudsters, and being a traitor to America himself, issued Arpaio a presidential pardon that blocked the punishment he deserved.

 “But they never told anybody about this requirement,” Subcool lamented.
 “My very experienced attorney and my business associates who have been compliant with Arizona’s marijuana growing laws for nearly a decade didn’t know about it.
 That’s how the local government made my entire grow op illegal without me knowing it, and got the search warrant.”

 “They’re trying to seize this home I live in even though it’s just a rent-to-own deal; my name isn’t even on the lease.
 So now within a few days I’ll be homeless.
 My credit score is destroyed by the raid because they seized all my bank accounts and cash.
 I have two dogs, so finding a place to rent isn’t easy.
-I’ve thought about camping in a tent or living in an RV, and I’ve tried it a little, but I’m so sick and broke, I don’t know if I can continue to manage it.
-Plus, I have to have a permanent address where doctors can send my COPD meds.
-I can’t just live on the road like a wandering gypsy.
-The lawyer says maybe I won’t get any jail time; I could end up in a diversion probation program, but that sucks too.”
+I’ve thought about camping in a tent or living in an RV, and tried it a little, but I’m so sick and broke, I don’t know if I can continue to manage it.
+I have to have a permanent address where doctors can send my COPD meds, but instead I live on the road like a wandering gypsy.
+The lawyer says maybe I won’t get any jail time.
+I could end up in a diversion probation program, but that sucks too.”

-Then came the terrible but not completely unexpected news—one of Subcool’s business associates told me he died destitute, abandoned, despairing and unable to breathe, at the end of January 2020.
+Then came the terrible but not unexpected news—Subcool died destitute, abandoned, despairing and unable to breathe at the end of January 2020.

-I consider myself fortunate to have a cache of rare Subcool seeds including strains lost forever to most people due to the 2017 fire, including Cuvee, Locomotion, Jack’s Cleaner, Jack the Ripper, Jesus OG Kush, Pina Rita, Dr. Cookies, Chernobyl, Timewreck, Agent Orange, and others.
+I consider myself fortunate to have a cache of rare Subcool seeds including strains lost forever to most people due to the 2017 fire, including Cuvee, Locomotion, Jack’s Cleaner, Jack the Ripper, Jesus OG Kush, Chernobyl, Timewreck and others.

 The only time I didn’t have tears in my eyes is when I laughed as Subcool did one of his favorite Weed Nerd video tricks: going into his grow rooms during lights off, with a flashlight, and talking in a fake Australian accent about his grow ops.

-Other cannabis media mistakenly report that Subcool died because he finally succumbed to COPD.
-Just like many of those media reports get his “real name” wrong and blatantly plagiarize articles written about and photos taken of Subcool by other journalists, those articles also got wrong the real reasons for his death.
+Other cannabis media mistakenly reported that Subcool died because he finally succumbed to COPD.
+Just like many of those media reports get his “real name” wrong and blatantly plagiarize articles written about and photos taken of Subcool by other journalists, those articles also got wrong the actual reasons for his death.

 The simple fact is Subcool didn’t die only because of COPD.
 He died because his home, funds and career were stolen from him by law enforcement and traitorous associates, because his heart had repeatedly been broken by greedy, nefarious lovers and others he mistakenly thought were friends.